remix-run/remix/docs/guides/migrating-cra.md

 We can improve the experience during development quite a bit here by purging the [require cache](https://nodejs.org/api/modules.html#caching) before each request.
 This is a good idea to avoid memory leaks and other issues that can arise from caching, especially when using live reload.

-We'll write a function called `purgeRequireCache` that will delete the cache for anything that requires our build output, and we'll call it cnoditionally when `NODE_ENV` is set to `development`.
+We'll write a function called `purgeRequireCache` that will delete the cache for anything that requires our build output, and we'll call it conditionally when `NODE_ENV` is set to `development`.

 ```js filename=server.js lines=[26-37,40-46]
 const express = require("express");